AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Results

 \subsubsection{Visual inspection and point-wise comparison}

 As a first validation, we perform a point-wise comparison between the UNet-predicted halo velocity field to the simulation truth.
-To do so, we randomly selected three thin slices in the test sets, each with volume of $83\times 83\times 28$ $h^{-3}{\rm Mpc}^3$, with spatial resolution of 2.78 ${\rm Mpc}/h$.
+To do so, we randomly selected two slices in the test sets.

-Fig.~\ref{fig:v_point} visualizes the number density distribution of dark matter halos (and subhalos) distribution and velocity field in these three slices.
+Fig.~\ref{fig:v_point} visualizes the number density distribution of dark matter halos (and subhalos) and the velocity field in these two slices, zooming in to highlight small-scale nonlinear features.

 As seen, there are many massive halos in the range of $M/M_{\odot}\in [10^{12}, 10^{15}]$, typically with 60 halos per slice.
 In the middle and right panels, we display the true and the predicted velocity fields, respectively.
 The colored arrows show the average velocities at the meshgrid points and are projected onto the image plane.
 The length and the direction of the arrow represent the magnitude and the direction of the projected velocity, respectively.
-To show clearly, the projected velocity magnitude is also scaled by the color from purple to red, reflecting the halo velocities from small to large.
+To show clearly, the projected velocity magnitude is also marked by the color from purple to red, reflecting the halo velocities from small to large.
 As seen, a high number density region typically leads to a larger velocity field, since the gravitational collapse and non-linear structure formation occur intensively there.
 Moreover, the visualized morphology for the UNet-predicted and the true velocity fields clearly indicates the effectiveness of our neural network, as they are almost indistinguishable by eye.
 Interestingly, although the simulated halo velocity field is sparse, we can still reliably reconstruct it, especially for the regions with small velocities.
-To quantitatively validate such reconstruction, we show the histogram distributions (in the rightmost panel right panels) of magnitude and direction of the velocities in these three slices.
+To quantitatively validate such reconstruction, we show the histogram distributions (in the rightmost panel right panels) of magnitude and direction of the velocities in these two slices.
 We do find that, statistically, the distributions of the reconstructed velocity magnitude and direction agree well with the true values.